EmanuelTabian/rideshare-copilot-backend/README.md

 ### Add Car Post API

 The Add Car Post API allows authenticated users to add a new car post to their account.

-For more information on how the image upload and linkage to post is handled, refer to the [Files](#files) section.
+- The image upload process follows a direct upload technique on new car posts.For more information on how the image upload and linkage to post is handled, refer to the [Files](#files) section.
+- For more information about the direct upload process implementation and how it works, refer to this [HackSoft article](https://www.hacksoft.io/blog/direct-to-s3-file-upload-with-django).

 #### Endpoint